 After the sun has risen and the oohs have been ahh’ed the group tours different areas atop Haleakala.
 The guides introduce you to the ʻĀhinahina, the native plants that grow here and only here.
 Literally, the summit of Haleakala is the only place on Earth these plants are found.
 And let me tell you, they are weird.
 They look like something you would see more in a coral reef and less at 10,000 feet above sea level.
 I’m telling you, some extra terrestrial shit be happening up here.
 They’re silver and hairy, and then these things grow out of the top of them?
 I don’t know.
 On top of that, they can grow for 40 years before flowering.
 Ain’t nobody got time for that.

 After all the learning and pretending like you’re an alien on Mars – beep boop beep – you are driven to the ~6,500 foot mark outside the summit and let loose down a hill on two wheels.
 The road down the mountain is an active highway but I remember there being only a small number of cars.
-This is their everyday life so I’m
+This is the residents’ everyday lives so I’m

-hopeful sure they are prepared to see you on the road.
-You are free to ride at whatever pace you prefer and independence is yours.
+hopeful sure they’re prepared to see you on the road.
+You’re free to ride at whatever pace you prefer and independence is yours.
 The only rule being that you must report back to the Haleakala Bike Co. headquarters by a certain time.
 So go as fast or as slow as you like, or go “frighteningly fast” like I did which was really slower than everyone else because I pretty much rode my brakes the whole way down.

 We all know about FAQs but, believe it or not, no one frequently asks me questions about my trip up and down Haleakala Crater.
 Perhaps that’s a clue that I should have written about something else?
 Hmm… Well I’ve already dug a hole this deep so I’ll just keep on going.
 Just in case, as a preemptive strike I have prepared for you a list of Should Ask Questions should you find yourself in Maui with the need for speed.

-Why should I do Haleakala?
+Why should I visit Haleakala National Park?
 I can’t even pronounce it…

 Also, the stuff you can’t pronounce is often the best stuff.
 Hence, everything on the sushi menu, Worcestershire sauce, the levitation spell (“It’s LeviOsa, not LevioSA.”), all Icelandic places.